dzhavat/dzhavat.github.io/_posts/posts/2022-02-07-file-nesting-in-vs-code.md

 category: posts
 ---

 [VS Code v1.64](https://code.visualstudio.com/updates/v1_64) was released a few days ago and it’s once again packaged with nice new features and improvements.
-An excitig new feature is the [Side Panel](https://code.visualstudio.com/updates/v1_64#_new-side-panel) that can be opened oposite to the Side Bar, i.e. the “other side of the screen”, giving you the option to have more views open at once.
+An exciting new feature is the [Side Panel](https://code.visualstudio.com/updates/v1_64#_new-side-panel) that can be opened opposite to the Side Bar, i.e. the “other side of the screen”, giving you the option to have more views open at once.
 I can see how that can be useful on bigger screens.

 Another new feature that catched my interest was the **experimental** support for [file nesting](https://code.visualstudio.com/updates/v1_64#_explorer-file-nesting).
 This feature lets you visually “nest”/group related files under a “root” file in the same directory.
 For example, say you have a `main.ts` file and next to it you have `main.js`, `main.d.ts` and `main.js.map`.
 After enabling the file nesting feature and configuring it, VS Code will visually group the `main.*` files under the `main.ts` file, as shown in the following screenshot: